Billy Joel: 1979–1983: Glass Houses and The Nylon Curtain

 The success of his piano-driven ballads like "Just the Way You Are", "She's Always a Woman" and "Honesty" led some critics to label Joel a "balladeer" and "soft rocker".
-He thought these labels were unfair and insulting, and with Glass Houses, Joel tried to record an album that proved that he could rock harder than his critics gave him credit for, occasionally imitating and referring to the style of new wave rock music that was starting to become popular.
+He thought these labels were unfair and insulting, and with Glass Houses, Joel tried to record an album that proved that he could rock harder than his critics gave him credit for.
 Joel stated that the album cover, which pictured him wearing a leather jacket and about to throw a rock at a window of his Long Island home, was intended as a riposte to his image as a "mellow balladeer".

 Glass Houses spent six weeks at the top of the Billboard album chart, yielding the hits "You May Be Right" (No. 7, May 1980), "It's Still Rock and Roll to Me", (No. 1, July 1980), "Don't Ask Me Why" (No. 19, September 1980) and "Sometimes a Fantasy" (No. 36, November 1980).
 The latter song gave its name to a 15-minute promotional film featuring both music and dialog, which as Joel's first venture of this kind, he wrote and directed himself.
-"It's Still Rock and Roll to Me" was his first number one on the Billboard Hot 100, where it spent 11 weeks in the top 10 and became the ninth biggest-selling single of the year.
+"It's Still Rock and Roll to Me" was his first number 1 on the Billboard Hot 100, where it spent eleven weeks in the Top 10 and became the ninth biggest-selling single of the year.
 His five sold-out shows at Madison Square Garden in 1980 earned him the venue's Gold Ticket Award for selling more than 100,000 tickets.

 Glass Houses won the 1981 Grammy Award for Best Rock Vocal Performance, Male.
 It also won the American Music Award for Favorite Album, Pop/Rock category.
-The album's closing song, "Through the Long Night" (B-side of the "It's Still Rock & Roll to Me" single), was a lullaby that featured Joel harmonizing with himself in a song he says was inspired by the Beatles' "Yes It Is".
 In a recorded master class at the University of Pennsylvania, Joel recalled that he had written to the Beatles asking them how to get started in the music industry.
 In response, he received a pamphlet about Beatles merchandise.
 This later led to the idea of Joel conducting Q&A sessions around the world answering questions that people had about the music industry.